Coronavirus Update: One More Positive Test Result - The Franklin Reporter & Advocate

 Information about other area test sites can be found at https://bit.ly/AreaSites20 or https://covid19.nj.gov/pages/testing.

-Test sites can be found online by visiting the New Jersey COVID-19 Information Hub at https://covid19.nj.gov/testing.
+Test sites can also be found online by visiting the New Jersey COVID-19 Information Hub at https://covid19.nj.gov/testing.

 The township OEM says that the best way to protect yourself and your family from this coronavirus and other diseases is to follow simple daily health precautions: